 Progressing through the Geography curriculum by Year 3 the children begin to study in more depth the regions of the UK through their study of the topic 'UK Mapping: What are the key features of the United Kingdom?'.
 They learn how to name and locate the counties and cities of the UK, regions and characteristics and focus on how some aspects have changed over time.

 Moving into Year 4, the children begin their year by learning about weather patterns and our natural world through their study of the topic 'Extreme Weather: Why do we have extreme weather in different places at certain times?'.
 They learn how to describe and understand physical geography- including climate zones, biomes, vegetation belts, rivers, mountains, earthquakes, volcanoes and the water cycle.
 Discovering natural disasters around the world and closer to home with local flooding.

-By Year 5 the developed knowledge and understanding leads the children into the topic 'Fieldwork: How can we use fieldwork to help us understand our surroundings?'.
-They learn to use the 8 points of a compass, four and 6 figure grid references, symbols and key (Ordinance survey) and use fieldwork to observe, measure and record human and physical features in local area using methods including sketch maps, plans, graphs and digital technologies.
-By the Spring term the children look to focus on Europe and making comparisons between countries.
+By Year 5 the developed knowledge and understanding leads the children into the topic on Europe and making comparisons between countries.
 They do this through their study of the topic 'Europe: What are the similarities and differences between a region of the UK and a region of Finland?'
 They focus on the human Geography for each chosen country including types of settlement, land use, economic activity, trade links, distribution of natural resources, food, minerals and water.
 Concluding with comparative focus on the similarities and differences of human and physical Geography of the two countries.
+Towards the end of the year, the children complete their final project 'Fieldwork: How can we use fieldwork to help us understand our surroundings?'.
+They learn to use the 8 points of a compass, four and 6 figure grid references, symbols and key (Ordinance survey) and use fieldwork to observe, measure and record human and physical features in local area using methods including sketch maps, plans, graphs and digital technologies.

-Finally to conclude their primary study of Geography, the children begin Year 6 by their final locational study through the topic 'How can we find out about the world's countries and their positioning on a globe?'
-From this topic they learn to use the terms longitude and latitude and the position and significance of the equator, northern and southern hemispheres, the tropics of Cancer and Capricorn, Arctic and Antarctic circles and they develop an understanding of the Greenwich Meridian and the time zones.
+By the Spring term finally to conclude their primary study of Geography, the children begin Year 6 by their final locational study through the topic 'How can we find out about the world's countries and their positioning on a globe?'
+From this topic they learn to use the terms longitude and latitude and the position and significance of the equator, northern and southern hemispheres, the tropics of Cancer and Capricorn, Arctic and Antarctic circles and they develop an understanding of the Greenwich Meridian and the time zones through the study of Russia and the Americas.
 With this knowledge, understanding skills to children have a better understanding of the world around them; there place in it and how to be global citizens.

-Achievements of 2020-2021

-This year has been very un-usual so we'd like to begin by thanking staff and those at home for adapting the topics due to be taught and teaching them in a variety of interactive ways despite fieldtrips being cancelled and home-learning periods, the children have still been able to develop their knowledge and understanding and apply their skills successfully.
-The work produced has been brilliant and really reflects the progress the children have made.
-This year we have also introduced an initiative known as 'Living Geography'.
-This means learning about the world through a geographical lens, not simply learning knowledge but developing enquiry skills, mathematical mapping skills and social understanding.
-This in turn helps the children to understand their place in the world.
-We have been fortunate enough to support this new initiative through the purchasing of new resources for the presentation of the yearly topics.

-Aims for 2021-2022
+Aims for 2022-2023

-Once lockdown restrictions are lifted we will once more be able to take the children on fieldtrips to consolidate their learning in Geography.
-Next year we aim to lead more enquiry-based studies across the year groups to develop children's investigation skills and their immersion in to their topics.
+Now lockdown restrictions have been lifted we will once more be able to take the children on fieldtrips to consolidate their learning in Geography.
+We are also aiming to create more international links across the world and expand our repertoire of expert visitors we can invite into the school to support the children learning.